substrait-io/substrait/site/docs/types/physical_types.md

 For each logical type, we declare one or more physical representations of that logical type as approrpriate to the system specializations.
 Additionally, we describe whether a particular type is dictionary encoded.
 Each of these representation details is also used when specifiying a function signature to determine which of the specific physical representations of data are supported by a paticular function signature.

-In many cases, a system will only have a single representation physical representation of a type.
+In many cases, a system will only have a single physical representation of each type.
 In those cases, it is expected that the binding of an operation is associated with the system default representation of the data.
+While a physical types are defined as discrete from logical types within the specification, the serialization formats will typically collapse these into a singular concept.

 | Logical Type       | Physical Representations                                    | Support Dictionary Encoding |
 | ------------------ | ----------------------------------------------------------- | --------------------------- |